OriginProtocol/dshop/backend/scripts/gcp/marketplace/README.md

 The [documentation](https://www.packer.io/docs/builders/googlecompute/) says that only the first two permissions are needed, but I wasn't able to get it to work without it.
 After you create the user, you need to download a json formatted key file, and call it accounts.json.
 You will also need to set the GOOGLE_APPLICATION_CREDENTIALS env var to the location of the accounts.json file.

     export GOOGLE_APPLICATION_CREDENTIALS=<path>/accounts.json

+Set the GCP_PROJECT_ID env var to your GCP project ID.
+That is the project that will be used to build the image.
+For example:

+    export GCP_PROJECT_ID='originprotocol-public'

 To build, just run: